A 12-year-old boy developed neck pain over the course of several months.

 Unfortunately the child had worsening pain in the weeks and months following the operation.

-He was seen at various other well-respected academic institutions, and ultimately was diagnosed with osteosarcoma.
+He was seen at various other well-respected academic institutions, had a repeat biopsy, and was diagnosed with osteosarcoma.

 He was treated with multiple subsequent surgeries and chemotherapy.